chestwood96/ActuallyLinearFilamentWidthSensor/README.md

 ```

 ## Verifying calibration
-Check if you calibration worked by putting your reference sample back in and calling ```QUERY_FILAMENT_WIDTH```, if it worked you should get the diameter of your reference piece, repeat with the other one and some filament.
+Check if your calibration worked by putting your reference sample back in and calling ```QUERY_FILAMENT_WIDTH```, if it worked you should get the diameter of your reference piece, repeat with the other one and some filament.

-Make sure the sensor reads less than ```runout_diameter``` when empty, adjust ```runout_diameter``` if necessary (though if the default value is too low, there may be assembly or calibration errors).
+Make sure the sensor reads less than ```runout_diameter``` when empty.
+Adjust ```runout_diameter``` if necessary (though if the default value is too low, there may be assembly or calibration errors).

-Set ```oversize_diameter``` so something below the thinnest diameter in your filament path, for dragon I would not go above 1.9mm, other hotends my be able to take more.
+Set ```oversize_diameter``` to something below the thinnest diameter in your filament path.
+For dragon I would not go above 1.9mm, other hotends my be able to take more.

 # Using filament width compensation
-So far you have a really fancy filament runout sensor that knows the diameter of the filament, now comes the interesting part, actually using filament width compensation.
+So far you have a really fancy filament runout sensor that knows the diameter of the filament.
+Next comes the interesting part, actually using filament width compensation.

 You can activate it by setting ```compensation_enabled``` to true or temporarily enable or disable compensation using the ```ENABLE_FILAMENT_WIDTH_COMPENSATION``` and ```DISABLE_FILAMENT_WIDTH_COMPENSATION``` commands.

-With filament width compensation you need to recalibrate your extrusion multiplier for your filaments, explaining how to do that is out of scope here.
-Keep in mind you do need to extruder at least ```measurement_delay``` before calibration actually kicks in, so don't try calibrating before that.
+With filament width compensation you need to recalibrate your extrusion multiplier for your filaments.
+Keep in mind you must extrude at least ```measurement_delay``` before calibration actually kicks in, so don't try calibrating before that.

-After that you should not have to worry about the actual diameter of you filament anymore.
+After that you should not have to worry about the actual diameter of your filament anymore.

 **Important: always clear the filament array after loading filament**